mike-eziefule/Ezzy-school_management_api/README.md

 * Upon signup and login, the student will be able to create a profile by entering their firstname, lastname, dob, origin and gender.
 A unique   matric number will be automatically generated afterwards.

-* Students are required to register all courses he/she will offer by entering/selecting the course code.
-Only registered courses can be graded by course lecturers.
+* Students are required to register all courses he/she will offer by entering/selecting the course code, provided the course lecturer has uploaded the course.

+* Only registered courses can be graded by course lecturers, therefore, studentd who fail to register a course cannot get results.

-* In event of mistakes during registration, the student can delete wrongly registered courses, however, his/her login password will be required.
+* In event of mistakes during registration, the student can delete wrongly registered courses, provided such course hasnt been graded by the lecturer.
+However, his/her login password will be required.

 * Students can view course information and details of assigned lecturer taking the course.